Bronx Child Support Attorney

 Legal Representation Fighting for Child Support Rights in NY

 Our firm is prepared to help with any type of child support situation.
 Whether you are a custodial or noncustodial parent with a child support issue which needs to be resolved, we can help.
 In addition, we can assist if you are trying to determine custody as part of a divorce, in a post-divorce situation, or as an unmarried parent in a paternity case.
 In addition, our child support attorney in Bronx, NY can provide the following:

 - Foundation Of Trust & Communication

 - Free Case Evaluations Provided

-Our Bronx child support attorneys, Michael King, can advise you on all of the legal aspects regarding child support in your situation and represent you in any court proceedings.
+Our Bronx child support attorney, Michael King, can advise you on all of the legal aspects regarding child support in your situation and represent you in any court proceedings.
 Our firm focuses on family and divorce law exclusively, which means that we are current and well-versed in case law and court procedure concerning this issue.

 Thousands of parents pay or receive child support across New York City, but many people are still unaware of some basic facts of such as:

 - Child support typically continues until the child is 21, unless the child is married, in the military, or self-supporting before they turn 21